Brad McCaslin

-Brad X. McCaslin is an American football coach and former player.
+Bradley X. McCaslin is an American football coach and former player.
 He was most recently the defensive tackles coach at the University at Buffalo.
 He was previously head coach at Benedictine University, and a long-time assistant at the University of Nebraska Omaha prior to the discontinuance of football at that institution after the 2010 season.
 He also spent four seasons as a defensive coordinator under Chris Creighton at Drake University and Eastern Michigan University.

 Playing career

 McCaslin grew up in Cheyenne, Wyoming, and played football at Cheyenne East High School.
 McCaslin's best friend at Cheyenne East was Aaron Keen, who also played on the football team and whose father was the head coach.
 The two's coaching careers would overlap several times in the following decades.
 He attended Hastings College in Hastings, Nebraska, graduating with a degree in 1995.
 At Hastings, he played wide receiver for head coach Dan Kratzer.